florianmarkusse/html-parser/README.md

 ### Printing & Writing
 Lastly, after making modifications to the parsed HTML content, you may want to output or print the resulting HTML.
 This library offers a set of functions to help you achieve this:

-- `printHTML`: Use this function to print the minified HTML representation.
+- `flo_html_printHTML`: Use this function to print the minified HTML representation.
 It displays all the elements, tags, and text content in a compact format.
 This is particularly helpful for inspecting the parsed HTML document directly within your program.

-- `writeHTMLToFile`: If you wish to save the parsed HTML document to a file, this function is your solution.
+- `flo_html_writeHTMLToFile`: If you wish to save the parsed HTML document to a file, this function is your solution.
 It writes the minified HTML representation to the specified `filePath`.
 The function returns a status code to indicate the success or failure of the file-writing operation, making it easy to handle file I/O errors.

-- `printDomStatus`: This function allows you to print the status of the `Dom` and `TextStore`.
+- `flo_html_printDomStatus`: This function allows you to print the status of the `flo_html_Dom` and `TextStore`.
 It provides information about node counts, registrations, and other relevant details.
 It can be a valuable tool for debugging and gaining insights into the structure of the parsed DOM.

 These printing and writing functions provide essential utilities for interacting with and exporting the parsed HTML content, whether you need to debug, inspect, or save the modified DOM structure to a file for further use.